HOW TO START DOING MORE PULLUPS… FAST!

 And I promise, there aren’t any gimmicks here.

-What I will show you is two techniques that will absolutely work to improve your pullups.
+What I will show you is two training techniques that will absolutely work to improve your pull-up.

-I don’t care how heavy you are, or what your current strength level is, if you apply these two tips you’re going to see a difference!
+I don’t care how heavy you are, or what your current grip strength or upper body strength level is, if you apply the two tips in this pull-up guide to your strength training routine, you’re going to see a difference!

-First, I’ll show you a progression you can follow to start building strength you need to increase total pullup reps.
+First, I’ll show you an exercise routine you can follow to start building the strength you need to increase complete pullup reps starting with your very next workout.
 I’ll also show you an instant fix that you can use to start doing more pull ups in your very next set!

-Before we get started let’s take a quick look at the upper body muscle groups involved in the bodyweight pullup so that we’re all on the same page.
+Before we get started let’s take a quick look at the upper back muscles and biceps muscles involved in the bodyweight pull-up so that we’re all on the same page.

 TECHNIQUE #1: THE PULLUP PROGRESSION